 DeLissio helps kick off Breast Cancer Awareness Month with PA Breast Cancer Coalition

-Women age 40 or older should undergo annual mammograms, and those 55 or over should undergo one every two years.
+According to the coalition, women 40 or older should undergo annual mammograms, and those 55 or over should undergo one every two years.

 Pennsylvania’s HealthyWoman program provides free early detection services for breast cancer, including mammograms.
 This Pennsylvania Department of Health program for uninsured women is funded through a grant from the Centers for Disease Control and Prevention.
 To check eligibility, and to schedule an appointment, call 800-215-7494.

 Those who have health insurance but have high deductibles or co-payments for these tests may also qualify for help through HealthyWoman.
 For more information, visit www.pahealthywoman.com.